 Identify the best time to have sex - strengthen your chances of conception

 *myLotus ovulation tests are over 99% accurate based on laboratory tests showing a positive result at 40mIU/mL

 How myLotus works

 If you’ve got an irregular or longer than ‘average’ cycle, the chances are other ovulation tests won’t work for you.
-That’s where our personalised fertility tracker comes in.
+That’s where our fertility monitor comes in.

-The myLotus tracker can cover the length of cycles that range from 21 - 42 days.
+The myLotus Fertility Monitor can cover the length of cycles that range from 21 - 42 days.
 It learns from previous cycles and it can pinpoint your exact LH levels, even if your periods are on pause.

 Simply test your urine each morning and we’ll tell you the precise amount of Luteinising Hormone in your system.
 By tracking your LH each day, you’ll get an overview of your own LH curve so you know when you’re most fertile.